Delhi-Tel Aviv flight diverted to Mumbai following Israel airspace closure: Air India

 NEW DELHI: Air India on Saturday diverted its Delhi-Tel Aviv flight to Mumbai due to the closure of Israeli airspace.

-Israel has launched attacks on Iran, following which some airspaces are closed for flight operations.
+Israel and the US have launched attacks on Iran, following which some airspaces are closed for flight operations.

-"AI139 operating from Delhi to Tel Aviv on 28 February is returning to India due to closure of airspace in Israel and in the interest of safety of passengers and crew," the airline said in a statement.
+"AI139 operating from Delhi to Tel Aviv on 28 February is air returning to India due to the closure of airspace in Israel and in the interest of the safety of passengers and crew," the airline said in a statement.

 An airline official said the flight has been diverted to Mumbai.